top of page

 In parallel with the fall-out over the failed invasion, the USSR had escalated its actions in Berlin, culminating with the division of the city by the Berlin Wall in November of 1961.
 Kennedy was excoriated by many for his failure to prevent the Soviets from taking this action.
 To some, it demonstrated another failure on his part to defend the world from the encroaching threat of international communism.

 In the wake of the failure of the Bay of Pigs Invasion, the Kennedy Administration authorized the CIA to initiate Operation Mongoose.
 Mongoose would be a wide-ranging endeavor to develop ways to weaken or topple the Castro regime through propaganda, sabotage, and assassination attempts on Castro himself.
-Many of the survivors of the Bay of Pigs would work for Mongoose.
+Many of the survivors of the Bay of Pigs participated in Mongoose.
 Training was carried out by the CIA and affiliated parties in the bayous around New Orleans and the everglades in southern Florida.
 As part of the program, the CIA made active use of the abilities of American mafiosi such as John Roselli (an acquaintance of Jack Ruby), who were desperate to re-establish their lucrative gambling endeavors.

 Around the same time, General Lyman Lemnitzer, Chairman of the Joint Chiefs of Staff, sought approval from the administration for Operation Northwoods.
 Northwoods’ existence was only declassified in 1997, and it is one of the more stunning proposals to come out of this era.
-Northwoods aimed to build public support for American military action against Cuba by blaming Cuba for terrorist acts.
-Among the plan’s proposals: false-flag attacks at the U.S. Naval base at Guantanamo Bay; the destruction of a U.S. ship with the blame placed on Cuba (specifically referenced as a “remember the Maine” type of action); sinking rafts of Cuban refugees headed for the U.S.; fostering attempts on the lives of Cuban refugees already in the United States, “even to the extent of wounding” (emphasis mine); harassment of U.S. civilian air traffic by “MIG or MIG-type aircraft” flown by American pilots, and faking the shoot-down of a chartered U.S. civilian flight.
+Northwoods aimed to create justification for American military action against Cuba by blaming Cuba for terrorist acts.
+Among the plan’s proposals: false-flag attacks at the U.S. Naval base at Guantanamo Bay; the destruction of a U.S. ship with the blame placed on Cuba (specifically referenced as a “remember the Maine” type of action); sinking rafts of Cuban refugees headed for the U.S.; fostering attempts on the lives of Cuban refugees already in the United States, “even to the extent of wounding”; harassment of U.S. civilian air traffic by “MIG or MIG-type aircraft” flown by American pilots, and faking the shoot-down of a chartered U.S. civilian flight.
 The administration declined this proposal in early 1962, and Lemnitzer was denied another term as Chairman.

 In October of 1962, it became known that the Soviet Union had undertaken to place offensive nuclear weapons in Cuba.
 What transpired thereafter has become known by history as the Cuban Missile Crisis.
 At its height, there was a showdown between Soviet and U.S. Naval forces in the Atlantic as the U.S. attempted to keep Soviet missile supplies from reaching Cuba.
 The world came quite close to nuclear war.
 In the end, the Soviets backed down.
-Kennedy agreed to remove some obsolete missiles from Turkey, and made a qualified pledged not to try to invade Cuba again.
+Kennedy agreed to remove some obsolete missiles from Turkey, and made a qualified pledged not to to invade Cuba.

 In response to the peaceful resolution of the crisis, some in the CIA at the operational level, and their well-trained assets in Florida and Louisiana, saw yet another example of personal betrayal and national dishonor in Kennedy’s actions.
 General Curtis Lemay, Air Force Chief of Staff, had desperately wanted to use the Crisis as a pretext for bombing Cuba.
 He believed the U.S. was capable of winning the nuclear war with the Soviet Union which such an action might provoke, and he termed Kennedy’s solution to the Crisis “the greatest defeat in our history”.